maddymontaquila/Ignite2019-CreateBeautifulXFApps-Workshop/README.md

 </Image>
 ```

+6. Now let's swap out the `ListView` for a more performant alternative - `CollectionView`, which is in preview in Xamarin.Forms 4.2. `CollectionView` automatically handles caching

 customization list page and item page

-5. polishing / swapping out the checks and pluses for a good icon
 6. re-wire the app to go through a new app shell
 7. a11y